agalakhov/captdriver/README.md

 **Captdriver is a free (as in speech) alternative driver** for Canon printers that can only accept the proprietary CAPT data stream format.
-Captdriver allows the use of such printers in any operating system with a working copy of *CUPS*.
+Captdriver allows the use of such printers in any operating system with a working copy of the Common Unix Printing System (*CUPS*).

 ## Motivations
-While *macOS* and *Microsoft Windows* users will have a generally satisfactory experience with those proprietary drivers, the same cannot be said for many of us not running these operating systems.
+While *macOS* and *Microsoft Windows* users will have a generally satisfactory experience with Canon proprietary drivers, the same cannot be said for many of us not running these operating systems.

 Captdriver aims to provide an free and open-source alternative means